hulk8/Nlog.Targets.ClickHouse/Readme.md

 </nlog>
 ```

+## Development plans:
+- [x] add internal queue in target to use instead of BufferedWrapper
+- [ ] improvements of default behavior;
+- [ ] initialization query feature to create or clean table and auto-create table support;
+- [ ] improvements and expansion of the config parameters list;
+- [ ] improved testing and benchmarking;

 ## Special thanks
-Many thanks to the authors of the implementations ClickHouse .NET client [DarkWanderer/ClickHouse.Client](https://github.com/DarkWanderer/ClickHouse.Client) and [killwort/ClickHouse-Net](https://github.com/killwort/ClickHouse-Net).
+Many thanks to the authors of the implementations ClickHouse .NET client [killwort/ClickHouse-Net](https://github.com/killwort/ClickHouse-Net) and [DarkWanderer/ClickHouse.Client](https://github.com/DarkWanderer/ClickHouse.Client).
 It was a challenge to choose which implementation to use.
-Maybe will implement both via interface and config options.